gabkhazak/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_ it makes sure the scripts will run identically on every virtual machine and the automated configurations will do the same thing each time they are ran, reducing variability among the configuration process.
+- What is the main advantage of automating configuration with Ansible?_ it makes sure the scripts will run identically on every virtual machine and the automated configurations will do the same thing each time they are ran, reducing variability among the configuration process.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - Install docker.io
 - Install python3-pip
 - Install docker module